weipin/jewzruxin/README.md

 The headers are also available as the property `headers` of HTTPResponse. `headers` is a Computed Property which obtains its value from a NSHTTPURLResponse.

 ### Error
 Examine the argument `error` of the closure `completionHandler` for errors.
-Erros can be caused by network connection (NSURLErrorDomain), the HTTPCycle family classes, etc.
+Errors can be caused by network connection (NSURLErrorDomain), the HTTPCycle family classes, etc.

 ###  JSON response
 For response data in JSON format, a common task is to convert the data back to a collection object.
 You can ask Jewzruxin do the job for your by creating a `HTTPJSONProcessor`, putting it into an array and passing the array as the argument `responseProcessors`: